madmurphy/libconfini/MANUAL.md

 1. Be sure that your edit remains within the buffer lengths given (see: `IniDispatch::d_len` and `IniDispatch::v_len`).
 2. If you want to edit the content of `IniDispatch::data` and this contains a section path, the `IniDispatch::append_to` properties of its children _may_ refer to the same buffer.
 In this case, if you edit it, you can no more rely on its children's `IniDispatch::append_to` properties (you will not make any damage, the loop will continue just fine: so if you think you are going to never use the property `IniDispatch::append_to` just do it); alternatively, use `strdup()`.
 If, instead, `IniDispatch::data` contains a key name or a comment, no other dispatch will share this buffer, so feel free to edit it before it gets lost.
 3. Regarding `IniDispatch::value`, the buffer is never shared between dispatches, so feel free to edit it.
-4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches: again, you will not destroy the world nor generate errors, but you will make the next `IniDispatch::append_to`s useless.
+4. Regarding `IniDispatch::append_to`, this buffer is likely to be shared with other dispatches.
+Again, you will not destroy the world nor generate errors, but you will make the next `IniDispatch::append_to`s useless.
 Therefore **the property `IniDispatch::append_to` should be considered read-only** -- this is just a logical imposition (and this is why `IniDispatch::append_to` is not passed as `const`).
 To format this field please use `strdup()`.

 Typical peaceful edits are the calls of the functions `ini_array_collapse()` and `ini_string_parse()` directly on the buffer `IniDispatch::value` -- but make sure that you are not going to edit the global string `#INI_GLOBAL_IMPLICIT_VALUE`, if used (see below):